polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 # Choose your lab

-This content consists of two hands on labs, *`Azure Stack`* and *`Azure Stack Operations`*.
+This content consists of two hands-on lab paths, **Azure Stack** and **Azure Stack Operations**.
 You should verify that you have completed the setup in the *Before the hands-on lab* guide for the lab you wish to complete.
 You may use the table of contents to navigate to the appropriate instructions.
-The descriptions below are provided to help you decide which lab your would like to complete.
+The descriptions below are provided to help you decide which lab you would like to complete.

 The first hands-on lab involves starts with deploying the Azure Stack Development Kit, deploying the SQL Database and Azure App Service resource providers, as well as downloading several virtual machine images from the Azure Stack Marketplace.
 From there, you will implement a full taxonomy in Azure Stack consisting of a region, subscription, plan, offer, and quotas.
 After Azure Stack is configured, you will then deploy Azure SQL Database, Web and API apps and then deploy the Contoso application.